glucasroe/glucasroe.github.io/_posts/2014-11-03-vertafore.markdown

 tags: project
 image: posts/imported/2014/11/vertafore-banner.png
 ---

-Vertafore is a company that provides software to insurance companies, delivering insight, flexibility, and power into the hands of their customers.
-As they went through the process of redesigning their site, they realized that they had a bigger problem to solve, their brand.

-They went the difficult but correct route, restructuring their identity before pressing forward with their site design.
-We were brought on to help them with an overhaul of their site with a responsive focus, using a combination of their new style guide and adapting their previously designed templates.

 #### Overview:
 * **Company**: r2i
+* **My Role**: Interactive design, high fidelity prototyping
 * **Project Manager**: Maria Kelly
 * **Strategist**: Ben Brasso
 * **Designer**: Tim Frost
 * **Developer**: In-house team at Vertafore
 * **Live Site**: http://vertafore.com

+Vertafore is a company that provides software to insurance companies, delivering insight, flexibility, and power into the hands of their customers.
+As they went through the process of redesigning their site, they realized that they had a bigger problem to solve, their brand.

+They went the difficult but correct route, restructuring their identity before pressing forward with their site design.
+We were brought on to help them with an overhaul of their site with a responsive focus, using a combination of their new style guide and adapting their previously designed templates.

 ## Goals: